UTP Ethernet Cables: Categories, Connectors, and Wiring

 - Choose the right category:

-- Cat 5e for Gigabit Ethernet (most common)
+- Cat 5e for Gigabit Ethernet (most common and cost-effective).

 - Follow T568A/T568B standards: Consistency prevents connectivity issues.